jeanbaptistemora/fluidattacks-universe2/CONTRIBUTING.md

     execute `$ code`, and the code editor will be able to auto-complete, jump-to-definition, etc

-    Additionally your shell will be able to locate the dependencies of the product, in case you need to debug
+    Additionally your Bash shell will be able to locate the dependencies of the product, in case you need to debug